 [-1 3 -1 -1]]]

-All the contours are drawn as expected, and all the contour areas are clearly visible.
-We can also infer that contours 3 and 3a are two separate contours as they have different contour boundaries and areas.
-And at the same time, contour 3a is a child of contour 3.
+All the contours are drawn as expected, and the contour areas are clearly visible.
+You also infer that contours 3 and 3a are two separate contours, as they have different contour boundaries and areas.
+At the same time, it is very evident that contour 3a is a child of contour 3.

 A Run Time Comparison of Different Contour Retrieval Methods